 - How to breastfeed your baby

 Apart from discussing the above issues, your doctor or midwife will check the position of your baby.
-In case your baby is in breech position, ECV or external cephalic version may be offered.
 Your baby bump may be measured too.
 Your urine and blood pressure will again be checked again.
 Your baby bump or uterus may be measured as well.

 Your uterus may be measured to check the progress of your baby along with testing your urine for protein and checking your blood pressure too.
 At this stage, your doctor may like to discuss your options, in case your pregnancy goes beyond 41 weeks of pregnancy.
 You may feel all jittery and worried as you near your delivery, however, you should feel free to discuss any of your doubts and worries with your midwife or your doctor.